-What about the recent legislation surrounding the Windfall Elimination Provision?
+What about the continuous legislation surrounding the Windfall Elimination Provision?

-What about the spousal benefit and how that works?
+What about the Social Security “spousal benefit” and how that works?

 Under the Social Security program — for all participants, not just CSRS employees — there is a special benefit called the spousal benefit.
 That allows people to choose to either take all of their own earned benefit on their own work record or half of their spouse’s earned benefit, whichever number is greater.

 This program was designed at a time when many families had a stay-at-home mom who wasn’t contributing to Social Security and, therefore, was not eligible for benefits.
 So, they thought, “How can the Social Security Administration support families when mom’s staying home, maybe to raise children, and dad’s out working?
 Shouldn’t mom have some sort of benefit as well?”
 I know we’ve come a long way as a nation, and rarely do we find families that can have a stay-at-home parent.
 Unfortunately, most families can’t survive that way, but that’s why the spousal benefit was created.